 Marilyn French Shaw is Co-Managing Partner of the Boston office and a partner in Weil’s Private Equity practice, where she advises clients on private equity transactions, including leveraged buyouts, minority investments and public-to-private transactions, and mergers & acquisitions.
 She is a leading member of the Women@Weil affinity group.
-Ms. Shaw regularly represents some of the country's leading private equity firms, including Advent International Corporation, American Capital, Ltd. and Thomas H. Lee Partners.
+Ms. Shaw regularly represents some of the country's leading private equity firms, including Advent International Corporation and Thomas H. Lee Partners.

 - Advent International Corporation and its portfolio companies in several transactions, including its:

-- acquisition of Michael Angelo's Gourmet Foods Inc.
+- acquisitions of Michael Angelo's Gourmet Foods Inc. and Rao's Specialty Foods Inc.

 - acquisition of QW Holding Corp.
 (Quala)